 Statistics show that outdated on-the-job training, which includes sitting in a boardroom after dinner watching PowerPoint slides, is as uninteresting as it is ineffective.
 A modern learning management system (LMS) has been proven to improve knowledge transfer by 17%, increase engagement by 50%, increase development speed by 300%, and reduce development costs by 50%.

-Based on these statistics alone, any enterprise, whether corporate or not, should move away from traditional training and embrace a modern LMS.
-Check out some of the top 5 enterprise LMSs to help improve your employee training.
+Based on these statistics alone, any enterprise, whether corporate or not, should move away from traditional training and embrace a modern enterprise LMS.
+Check out the best enterprise learning management systems to help improve your employee training.

 In this article: